Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

 \subsection{A few words about the proof}

 Let $\Gamma,\Gamma_n,\rho,V_\ZZ$ be as in the statement of Theorem \ref{Main}.
 We refer to the introduction of \cite{volI} for more detailed information on how the scheme of proof of \cite{BV} can be adapted to the setting of nonuniform arithmetic lattices.
-We recall here that the output of Theorems A and B in this paper is that for a Benjamini--Schramm convergent, cusp-uniform sequence $M_n$ of finite volume hyperbolic three--manifolds, under a certain technical assumption on the continuous part of the spectra of the $M_n$, we have the limit
+We recall here that the output of Theorems A and B in this paper is that for a Benjamini--Schramm convergent\footnote{See \cite[Definition 1.1]{7S}; we recall that it means that for any $R>0$ the volume of the $R$-thin part $(M_n)_{\le R}$ is an $o(\vol M_n)$.}, cusp-uniform sequence $M_n$ of finite volume hyperbolic three--manifolds, under a certain technical assumption on the continuous part of the spectra of the $M_n$, we have the limit

 where $M_n^{Y^n}$ are obtained from $M_n$ by cutting off the cusps\footnote{One needs to specify how to proceed to choose at which height the cutting is performed, this question is adressed in the quoted paper.} along horospheres at a certain height $Y^n$.
-The first task we need to complete is to check that the hypotheses of these theorems are satisfied by cusp--uniform congruence sequences.
-Regarding the BS-convergence we prove a quantitative result valid for any sequence of congruence subgroups (Theorem \ref{BSbianchi} below).
+The first task we need to complete is to check that the hypotheses of these theorems are satisfied by cusp--uniform sequences of congruence manifolds.
+Regarding the BS-convergence we prove a quantitative result valid for any sequence of congruence subgroups (Theorem \ref{BSbianchi} below---we recall that $(M_n)_{\le R}$ denotes, as is usual, the $R$-thin part of $M_n$).

 \begin{theostar} Let $\Gamma_n$ be a sequence of congruence of a Bianchi group; then the manifolds $M_n=\Gamma_n\bs\HH^3$ are BS-convergent to $\HH^3$ and we have in fact that there exists a $\delta>0$ such that for all $R>0$